-AGI policy news briefs summarize geoscience policy activities and related events in Washington, D.C.
-Every month our news briefs are compiled into the Geoscience Policy Monthly Review digest, along with important announcements and opportunities, as part of a continuing effort to keep AGI member societies and other audiences informed about relevant federal policy and legislative updates.
+AGI policy news briefs summarize geoscience policy activities and related events in Washington, D.C. as part of an effort to keep AGI member societies and other audiences informed about relevant federal policy and legislative updates.

 To search for news briefs for a specific Monthly Review digest, enter the year and month of the Monthly Review in the search fields below.